eosauthority/DPoSVoterRepresentation/README.md

 ## Delegated Proof of Stake (DPoS) overview

 In a DPoS blockchain, there is a `math k` number of block producers who can produce blocks.
 These `math k` block producers can change over time through elections.
-In DPoS, there will be a set `math N = {1, 2, ..., n}` coinholders, where each coinholder `math i` can cast a ballot `math A_i` selecting an `math l` number of candidate block producers.
+In DPoS, there will be a set $N = {1, 2, ..., n}$ coinholders, where each coinholder `math i` can cast a ballot `math A_i` selecting an `math l` number of candidate block producers.
 The weight of a ballot `math w(A_i)` depends on the

 ## Justified Representation Axiom